eliassona/redisatom/README.md

 # redisatom

-A Clojure library that implements redis as a duration atom.
+A Clojure library that implements redis as a durable atom.

 ## Usage